Posted originally on 01/06/2014 for Huffington Post

 - sea salt and fresh ground pepper to taste

 - In a large soup pot, heat olive oil over medium-high heat.
 Add chopped onion, garlic and pepper flakes.
 Stir to coat and reduce heat to medium.
-Saute vegetables, stirring occasionally, until soft, golden and fragrant, about 15 minutes.
+Add sliced fennel and saute vegetables, stirring occasionally, until soft, golden and fragrant, about 15 minutes.

 - Stir in diced tomatoes, the black-eyed peas and wine or anisette.
 Add chopped greens by the handful and mix gently.
 Cover and reduce heat to low, so the greens become tender.
 Let ingredients simmer for another 15 minutes.